-Should you have any concerns about how your information is managed at the Mid Devon Medical Practice, please contact the Practice Manager via 01884 860205 or d-icb.witheridge@nhs.net.
+Should you have any concerns about how your information is managed at Mid Devon Medical Practice, please contact the Practice Manager via D-CCG.Witheridge@nhs.net.
 Should you remain unhappy, you can then complain to the ICO via its website (www.ico.org.uk) or telephone 0303 123 1113.